Gribek/movies/README.md

  Command pattern: movie.py show_movies condition

  where condition is one of the following:
  _oscar_nominated_no_win_ - shows movies that have been nominated for an Oscar but have not won any
  _high_awards_win_rate_ - shows movies that have won at least half of nominations
  _high_box_office_ - shows movies that have earned more than 100,000,000 $

  Example input:
- python movies.py filter_by movie high_box_office
+ python movies.py show_movies high_box_office

  **5. _compare_ command - compare two movies and show which one is more successful in the selected category **